mridul037/mridul037/README.md

 **Quote of the hour:**

-When a program is clean and neat, nicely structured, and consistent, it can be beautiful.
+A user interface should be so simple that a beginner in an emergency can understand it within 10 seconds.

-~ Gary Kildall
+~ Ted Nelson
 <pre>

 </pre>